 - Others said that it was one year prior to the migration.

-And as for the remaining opinions, there is no authentic or clear evidence to prove the preference of one over the other.
+And as for the remaining opinions, there is no authentic or clear evidence to prove the preference for one over the other.

 The Story of Al-Isra and Al-Miraj: